insideout/ai/_posts/_archive/2020-02-07-six-data-points-you-should-know-about-federated-machine-learning.md

 ---
 category: news
 title: "Six Data Points You Should Know about Federated Machine Learning"
-excerpt: "Download the authoritative guide: Leading Big Data Vendors: Solutions to Power Your Business IT decision-makers are using artificial intelligence (AI) and machine learning (ML) in big data projects and state-of-the-art data science models to obtain business objectives and efficiencies in use cases for financial services, health care ..."
+excerpt: "and machine learning (ML) in big data projects and state-of-the-art data science models to obtain business objectives and efficiencies in use cases for financial services, health care, government ..."
-publishedDateTime: 2020-02-07T18:38:00Z
+publishedDateTime: 2020-02-07T00:00:00Z
 webUrl: "https://www.eweek.com/big-data-and-analytics/six-data-points-you-should-know-about-federated-machine-learning"
 type: article
 quality: 54